 - At the end of Office Space, Peter quits his Soul-Crushing Desk Job so he can spend his days as a construction worker just like his neighbor Lawrence.
 He appreciates the physical exercise and being outdoors all day.
 A Deleted Scene that expands the epilogue subverts this, though, by showcasing that Peter's boss at the construction company is a perfect clone of Peter's previous and highly annoying boss Bill Lumbergh, down to the exact same way of talking.
 Meaning Peter traded his old white-collar hell for a similar blue-collar hell.
 The scene cuts just as Peter starts to feel depressed again as he processes this revelation.

-- A running theme in Clerks and Clerks II with character Randal, who thinks his cashier job is perfect "if it weren't for the fucking customers", unlike his friend Dante who feels like he should be doing more with his life.
+- A running theme in Clerks and Clerks II with the character Randal, who thinks his cashier job at the video store is perfect "if it weren't for the fucking customers", unlike his friend Dante who feels like he should be doing more with his life.
 Though he seems less happy with his fry cook job in II, especially when he finds out Dante is going to move to Florida.
-It reaches a head at climax when Randal admits he'd want to buy the video store he used to work at so he could go back to that job.
+It reaches a head at the climax of II when Randal admits he'd want to buy the video store he used to work at so he could go back to that job.

 - In Diary of a Wimpy Kid, Greg's mom tells him to study hard to become a doctor when he grows up, or he'll end up with a low-paying job, such as being a garbage man.
 This warning doesn't seem to stick with Greg, who writes that the teens who take out the garbage on his block seem to enjoy their jobs, playing loud music and smoothly passing the garbage cans to each other, while doctors are stuck "suctioning mucus out of childrens' noses".